 Department Operations Update

-California State University, Northridge continues to closely monitor the evolving coronavirus (COVID-19) outbreak.
+California State University, Northridge continues to follow all public guidelines regarding our response to the coronavirus (COVID-19) pandemic.
 The health and safety of our students, faculty and staff is our highest priority as university leaders work closely with local, state and federal agencies to share the most updated information.
-The following information is intended to help inform plans in the coming weeks and provide important health guidance from our CSUN Health experts.

-If you need to contact a specific faculty or staff member you can find their contact information here: https://csun.edu/health-human-development/physical-therapy/full-time-faculty
+If you need to contact a specific faculty member you can find their contact information here: https://csun.edu/health-human-development/physical-therapy/full-time-faculty

 Physical therapists are licensed medical professionals who provide services aimed at preventing the onset and/or slowing the progression of conditions resulting from injury, disease, and other causes.
 There are more than 120,000 licensed physical therapists in the US practicing in a variety of settings which include: